-In the (hopefully unlikely) event that you need to flee the country and find somewhere safe to lay low, where would you run to?
+In the event that you need to leave the country and find somewhere safe to lay low, where would you run to?

-There could be several reasons why one would need to escape the US to find safer, and ideally greener, pastures.
-For example, what if the government changed the laws so that your previously above-board business suddenly became criminal, or if an ex-spouse was trying to get their hands on your millions?
+There are reasons why one would need to escape the US, even if you aren't a spy or a whistleblower.
+For example, what if the government abruptly decided to change a law making your business a criminal enterprise?
+Or if you had a half-crazed ex-spouse who was trying to get their hands on your assets?

-When planning out your perfect escape, one of the first things you should check is which countries you could run to where you would not be at risk of being extradited back to the U.S. The United States has bilateral extradition agreements with over 107 countries.
+When planning out your perfect escape, one of the first things you should check is which countries you could run to where you are not at risk of being extradited back to the United States as it has bilateral extradition agreements with over 107 countries.

 This means that if you make the mistake of landing up in one of these places, you run a high risk of being sent packing straight back to The Land of the (not so) Free.
 Therefore, it makes sense to choose a country which does not have an extradition treaty with the US.

-An extradition treaty simply means that there is an official and organised mutual agreement between two nations to extradite fugitives back to the soil of the country in which their crimes were committed, to face the legal consequences.
+An extradition treaty means that there is an official and organised mutual agreement between two nations using a bilateral agreement to extradite fugitives back to the soil of the country to face the legal consequences.
 However, it is important to mention here that extradition is a murky business in practice.

-There are many instances where countries which do have extradition treaties have not followed them, and also examples where countries which do not have extradition treaties have extradited fugitives anyway.
+There are many instances where countries which do have extradition treaties have not followed them, similarly, there are also examples where countries which do not have extradition treaties have sent fugitives back anyway.
+There are on average 400-700 people that are extradited back to the United States every year.

-That being said, you do stand a much better chance if you choose to hideout in one of these countries which do NOT have an official extradition treaty with the United States.
-We will not repeat this entire list here.
+That being said, you do stand a much better chance if you choose to hide out in a country that does NOT have an official extradition treaty with the United States.

 Russia and China are at the top of our list of top non-extradition countries.
 These are two big nations that are not easily pushed around.
 Neither of them has extradition treaties with the US.
 Furthermore, both have a history of rather ‘cold’ relations, so are unlikely to want to play nice.